This year's Knowledge Partners

 Addressing governance and corruption risks in infrastructure development through Collective Action.
 Presented by Basel Governance

-(Auditorium) Infrastructure is critical to sustainable development: high-quality infrastructure attracts investment, creates jobs, and connects communities, contributing to poverty reduction and improved living standards.
+Infrastructure is critical to sustainable development: high-quality infrastructure attracts investment, creates jobs, and connects communities, contributing to poverty reduction and improved living standards.
 Sustainable and inclusive infrastructure also plays a pivotal role in addressing environmental challenges and responding to climate change.
 However, corruption in this vital sector poses a significant threat, hindering progress toward development, eroding public trust, and, in some cases, enabling serious human rights and environmental abuses.
 This panel will explore the role that Collective Action approaches, bringing together public and private sectors and civil society, can play in safeguarding infrastructure from corruption risks and increasing transparency and accountability.
-All Speakers:

 HentieDirker (AtkinsRéalis)VanessaHans (Basel Institute on Governance)JohnHawkins (CoST, the Infrastructure Transparency Initiative)KaunainRahman (Transparency International)